inmanta/inmanta-core/docs/resource_sets.rst

 Instances of the ``std::ResourceSet`` entity serve as the model's representation of resource sets.
 The name of the set and a list of its resources are held by this entity.
 These ``ResourceSet`` instances are found by the default exporter to ascertain which resources belong to which set.

-In the example below, 1000 networks of 5 routers each are created.
-Each router is part of its network's resource set.
+In the example below, 1000 networks of 5 hosts each are created.
+Each host is part of its network's resource set.

 .. literalinclude:: resource_sets/basic_example_full.cf
     :language: inmanta